• Skip to primary navigation

 Testing:

-• Press reset button to go back to 0.
+• Turn on power and press push button to make display count and also press reset button to go back to 0.

 Important Note:

-• Be careful when touching parts and check all wires and pins two times.
+• Also, be careful when touching parts and check all wires and pins two times.

-• If anyone is new to electronics ask someone with good knowledge to help.
+• Remember, if anyone is new to electronics ask someone with good knowledge to help.

 Conclusion: